 Any Baylor investigator planning a research project that involves recombinant DNA (rDNA) or synthetic nucleic acid (SNA) molecules must submit an application for Institutional Biosafety Committee (IBC) review and approval before initiating the work.
 Baylor investigators must also register their work with other potentially hazardous biologics.

-You will need to amend your approved IBC application if you are adding or changing:
+- You will need to amend your approved IBC registration if you are adding or changing:

 - genes studied or host/vector systems used in your rDNA work

 - work with substances from humans or certain vertebrate animals

 - administration of biologics to animals

 - anything else that may have an impact on the biosafety level of the work being performed BSL2 laboratory space

 - If you would like help completing your BioRAFT IBC Registration, please contact Wyndi Klement, BSO, for assistance.